 RECOMMENDED: Full guide to best restaurants in NYC

 Best donuts in NYC

-New York has plenty an eatery hidden in its deepest nooks and most unexpected crannies, from speakeasies above burger joints to coffee shops carved into office basements.
-Joining the ranks of these cloak-and-dagger dens is this pocket-sized doughnut dive from Chanterelle vet Scott Levine wedged inside a car wash.
-The old-fashioned cake-style coffee dunkers are pulled from an automatic Donut Robot, which fries and cools the rings behind a glass wall as cars are scrubbed and buffed.
+This pocket-sized doughnut dive wedged inside a car wash churns out old-fashioned, cake-style coffee dunkers.
+An automatic Donut Robot fries and cools the rings behind a glass wall as cars roll through the suds cycle.
 Choose from sugared, glazed or plain pastries in flavors like brown-butter, cocoa-raspberry, lime-coconut and even a shredded halva-topped number to be paired with Counter Culture coffee and espresso drinks.
-The tiny, subway-tiled space hits Levine’s nostalgic Americana mark, with six seats at the counter and a retro marquee menu displaying daily offerings.
+The tiny, subway-tiled space hits the nostalgic Americana mark, with six seats at the counter and a retro marquee menu displaying daily offerings.

 The owners of Choice Greene and Choice Market in Brooklyn are behind this ten-seat Bed-Stuy café.
-Nibble on freshly fried doughnuts and sip Stumptown coffee at the bar (fashioned from a recycled door) while watching bakers roll out the goods in an open kitchen.
+Nibble on pillowy, freshly fried yeast donuts (dulce de leche, passionfruit, salted chocolate caramel) and sip Stumptown coffee at the bar (fashioned from a recycled door) while watching bakers roll out the goods in an open kitchen.

 Dominique Ansel honed his skills as executive pastry chef at Daniel for six years before opening this American and French patisserie.
-Caramelized croissants, miniature pastel meringues and the chef's signature Cronut (croissant-doughnut) creations make up the sweet selections at the counter.
+Caramelized croissants, miniature pastel meringues and the chef's signature Cronut (croissant-doughnut hybrid) creations make up the sweet selections at the counter.